-Homeland Development Initiative Foundation (HDIF) was founded on March 25, 2013.
-It will celebrate its 5th anniversary in 2018.
-HDIF is a nongovernmental organization born of the Homeland Handicrafts project, which was founded by Norwegian and Finnish Honorary Consul in Armenia, Timothy Straight.
+Homeland Development Initiative Foundation (HDIF) was founded in 2013.
+HDIF is a nongovernmental organization born out of the Homeland Handicrafts project, which was founded by Norwegian and Finnish Honorary Consul in Armenia, Sir Timothy Straight.
+HDIF Trading LLC was founded in 2018.
+It is a registered business entity in Armenia.
+HDIF Trading LLC runs the daily operations of hDIF’s fair trade shop as well as product manufacturing and supply management.

 HDIF Board of Directors